 We know that sneaky evening snacks can be all too tempting sometimes!
 However, eating too close to bedtime, particularly spicy or fatty foods, can reduce sleep quality.

 If you're really peckish, eating carbohydrate-based foods containing the amino acid tryptophan can actually promote sleep.
-Examples of foods high in tryptophan are turkey, bananas, peanuts, oats, milk and yoghurt.
-So, cereal with milk, peanut butter on toast, or even a small turkey sandwich can all help to release this sleepiness-inducing chemical.
+Examples of foods high in tryptophan are bananas, peanuts, oats, milk and yoghurt.
+So, cereal with milk or peanut butter on toast can all help to release this sleepiness-inducing chemical.

-With so many of us now working in sedentary jobs, it has never been more essential to take regular exercise.
+With so many of us now working in sedentary jobs, it's never been more essential to take regular exercise.

 There are literally hundreds of benefits that exercise offers.
-Aside from improving both our physical and mental health, regular exercise may improve sleep quality.
+Aside from improving both our physical and mental health, regular exercise can improve sleep quality, too.

 Our lives can be busy and stressful, and this can affect the quality of our sleep.
-We might find it difficult to wind down in the evenings, or we might find ourselves not able to fall asleep, despite being really tired.
+When we're feeling stressed, we can find it difficult to wind down in the evenings, or we might find ourselves not able to fall asleep, despite being really tired.

-Whilst people can experience stress in different ways, there are some things we can do to help reduce our stress levels and feel better.
-Spending a little bit of time each day doing something to relax may help.
+However, there are lots of ways we can reduce stress levels and feel better.
+Why not try spending a little bit of time each day doing something to relax to help reduce stress.